-An exemption will still apply to an empty and unfurnished property.
-The period will be for up to 6 months from the date it was last occupied.
-The discount awarded after this period will be 50% for a further 6 months.
-After 12 months the discount will end and the charge will increase to 200%.
+If the property is unfurnished, an exemption may be awarded for up to 6 months from the date it was last occupied.
+After this, you may be awarded a 50% discount for 6 months.
+After 12 months, the discount will end and the charge will increase to 200%.

 How to apply